Jeremy-Shang/consensus-raft-kv-storage/README.md

  7322  java -Did=4 -Dport=6668 -Dtimeout=6987 -jar Consensus-Raft-1.0-SNAPSHOT-shaded.jar
 ```

-## Interact with Raft cluster (TODO: still in progress)
+## Interact with Raft cluster

-To test the Raft cluster and interact with it, you can run the `ClientPrompt()` method in `uni.da.remote.RaftClient.`
+To test the Raft cluster and interact with it, you can run the `ClientTest()` in `test/`

+Currently, two command which are "put" and "get" are supported.

+Usage

+- `put 1 "hello_world"`
+- `get 1`